Long Beach Mauritius - Mauritius

 The use of equipment is free of charge.
 Personal trainer services are at a nominal cost.
 Daily yoga, stretching and aerobics are also offered both indoor and outdoor.
 Open daily 7 am to 8 pm

-Long Beach Golf & Spa Resort - Kids Facilities & Kids Club
+Long Beach Mauritius - Kids Facilities & Kids Club

 For your family holiday in Mauritius